LUURNPA CATHOLIC PRIMARY SCHOOL

 About the Placement

 Luurnpa Catholic School comprises of a K-8 school and a Trade Training Centre.
 Volunteers take part in community living, Christian mission and high impact work for the disadvantaged Wirrimanu Aboriginal Community.
 This remote placement offers exposure to Aboriginal culture and demanding volunteer work.
-In Balgo, there are a lack of work opportunities and recreational activities for adolescents and adults, which contribute to substance abuse, domestic violence and teenage pregnancy.
-This presents challenging behaviours and social issues at Balgo that are being addressed.
+Balgo lacks work opportunities and recreational activities for adolescents and adults, which contribute to substance abuse, domestic violence and teenage pregnancy.
+This presents challenging behaviours and social issues at Balgo that are continually addressed.

-It requires Volunteers with emotional stability, great flexibility and resilience.
+Volunteers require emotional stability, great flexibility and resilience.
 A Lasallian Volunteer would need to build relationships with Aboriginal youth and families in the community.
-Challenges are relating to children who are multilingual, the remote locality (one shop with limited goods), cooking, finding one's own recreation.
+Volunteers may face challenges relating to multilingual children, remote locality (one shop with limited goods);, cooking; limited recreational services.
 There is a clinic with a doctor, nurses and availability of the Flying Doctor Service.